 Your guides will meet you this morning in Bozeman, Montana, where we begin and end our adventure.
 We shuttle to Big Sky, 45 minutes away, and will spend the better part of our day at Lone Mountain Ranch, consistently voted one of the top cross-country areas in the entire country!
-Here we will become acquainted with one another and our cross-country ski equipment.
-If you like, we can arrange a refresher Nordic skiing lesson for you with Lone Mountain’s top-notch instructors.
-Otherwise, the miles of trails (ranging from beginner to expert) are yours to explore!
-When you are ready for a break, a healthy skier’s lunch is available at Lone Mountain Ranch’s restaurant, and call it quits whenever you like – the fireplace in the saloon beckons and is a great place to relax before we shuttle another hour to the epicenter of winter – the small town of West Yellowstone.
+There are miles of trails to explore by snowshoe, and if you choose to, you can rent cross-country skis today (extra cost) and opt to ski instead of snowshoe!
+When you are finished snowshoeing, a healthy skier’s lunch is available at Lone Mountain Ranch’s restaurant, and the fireplace beckons you to relax before we shuttle another hour to the epicenter of winter – the small town of West Yellowstone.
+Because it gets consistent and heavy snowfall and has a multitude of cross country trails, Olympic athletes often come to West Yellowstone for training.
 We walk in the crisp, squeaky snow to dinner tonight, stopping to make snow angels in the gigantic snowbanks!
-Activity: Cross-country skiing (flexible mileage and lots of it!), optional lesson available
+We bet you haven't seen this much snow since you were a kid!

 This morning a hearty breakfast is in order, as we’ll be out on the trail all day.
 And what a trail it is!
-We’ll tuck our lunches into our packs and begin our epic ski near the Continental Divide, and glide through fluffy piles of snow along the ice-sculpted Spring Creek all the way to Lone Star Geyser, a magnificent cone-shape geyser.
+We’ll tuck our lunches into our packs, pile into the snowcoach for a short trip to the trailhead, and begin our day near the Continental Divide.
+The day's seven-mile tromp will take us on a groomed flat trail flanked by fluffy piles of snow along the ice-sculpted Spring Creek all the way to Lone Star Geyser, a magnificent cone-shape geyser.
 If we’re lucky, we’ll be there while it erupts and see the plumes of steam and hot water rise high into the air.
 You’ll be happy to relax with a glass of wine or hot chocolate next to the fire tonight and regale one another with stories from the day.
-Your well-used muscles will appreciate how fluffy and warm your bed feels tonight!
-Activity: Cross-country skiing (up to 9 miles, and more if you want it!)
+Your well-used muscles will appreciate how comfy and warm your bed feels tonight!

-Today is Yellowstone's birthday!
-We celebrate by walking out to our favorite hot pool -- Morning Glory Pool -- to sing happy birthday to America's first national park.
-Snow conditions dictate if we have a chance to ski or snowshoe before we bid a fond farewell to Yellowstone and our snowcoach deposits us back in West Yellowstone.
-We’ll load up our rigs and drive back down to the valley and check into our darling little cabins next to the Gallatin River.
-You’ll have a little time to rest before our final dinner.
+Tomorrow is Yellowstone's birthday!
+We celebrate by walking out to our favorite hot pool -- Morning Glory Pool -- to sing an early happy birthday to America's first national park before we bid a fond farewell to Yellowstone and our snowcoach deposits us back in West Yellowstone at the Grizzly & Wolf Discovery Center, where we experience the world of grizzly bears and gray wolves.
+All the animals at the Center are unable to survive in the wild and serve as ambassadors for their wild counterparts.
+Afterwards, we'll head back to the Big Sky area and check into our darling little cabins next to the Gallatin River.
+You’ll have some time to rest before our final dinner.
 If the skies are clear, we recommend a short outdoor walk guided by starlight, moonlight (or headlamp) after dinner.
-Activity: Walking, snowshoeing or cross-country skiing (flexible mileage)

 NIGHT 1 >> HOLIDAY INN / WEST YELLOWSTONE, MONTANA Located right outside the entrance of Yellowstone Park, this comfortable hotel is also within walking distance of everything in town.
 We love soaking in the hot tub after being out in the snow!